adamchainz/nose-randomly/README.rst

 Features
 --------

-All of these features default on but can be disabled with commandline flags.
+All of these features are on by default but can be disabled with flags.

 * Randomly shuffles the submodules, ``TestCase`` classes + test functions when loading a module of tests.